gohugoio/gohugoioTheme/src/readme.md

 ## Tools

-### Yarn
+### NPM

-We use [Yarn](https://yarnpkg.com) for package managment (instead of NPM) because it's fast and generates a lock file to make dependency management more consistent.
-The theme's `.gitignore` file should be kept intact to make sure that all files in the `node_modules` folder are not pushed to the repository.
+We use [NPM](https://www.npmjs.com/) for package managment The theme's `.gitignore` file should be kept intact to make sure that all files in the `node_modules` folder are not pushed to the repository.

 ### Webpack